New Year, New Job: How to Jumpstart Your Remote Job Search in 2020

 Some links in this post may be affiliate links.
 This means if you click on the link and purchase an item or service, Remote Bliss may receive a small commission at no extra cost to you.
 But rest assured that all opinions remain our own.

-But even with the ups and downs, the job search promises a very enticing light at the end of the tunnel: an awesome new job with better pay and exciting new challenges.
-And if you’re going after a remote job, you’ll soon be able to work from wherever you want and finally say goodbye to office life.
+After all, an amazing job with better pay and exciting new challenges could be just around the corner.
+And if you’re going after a remote job, you’ll be able to work from wherever you want and finally say goodbye to office life.

-So as 2018 comes to a close, what steps can you take to recharge your remote job search in the new year?
-Here are nine tips for starting 2019 off with a bang.
+As 2019 comes to a close, what steps can you take to recharge your remote job search in the new year?
+Here are nine tips for starting 2020 off with a bang.

 1. New year, new job: Start by getting clear about your goals